VirtoCommerce/vc-docs/platform/user-guide/docs/content/managing-pages.md

 * Organize your pages into folders.
 * Search pages by keyword.
 You can even search for pages containing images by their alternative text.

-Pages can have the following extensions:

-* **.page** - for pages that have been created in Page Builder and published.
-* **.page-draft** - for pages that have been created in Page Builder, but have not yet been published.
-* **.md** - for pages that have been created using markdown or html.

 Click on the three dots to left of the page name to: